kujenga/website/content/blog/goml-mlp.md

 ## What is a neural network?

-Neural networks are a machine learning system that is modeled after a basic understanding of the human brain.
-They operate as a series of neurons, most commonly organized in layers, that perform basic compute functions and based on inputs, and pass on their outputs to other neurons in the network.
-The network as a whole takes in a set of inputs and produces a set of outputs, the result of the values passing through the network neurons.
+Neural networks are a type of machine learning system that is modeled after a basic understanding of the human brain.
+They are made up of a sets of neurons, each of which performs basic compute functions to it's inputs and passes on its "activations" to subsequent neurons in the network.
+The network as a whole thus in a set of inputs and produces a set of output predictions as the "activations" of the final layer, the result of the values passing through the network neurons.

 {{< img file=3-single-layer-perceptron.png alt="Single Layer Perceptron" loc=right width=50% >}}